ryvoxr/notebook/school/college/nc-state.md

 Entering Sophomore year in person was a breath of fresh air.
 I bounced back from my first year: I made new friends, did my homework, and started doing excellently on quizzes and tests again.
-My GPA from the beginning of Sophomore year until now is above a 3.9, over a whole point greater than my freshman GPA.
+Now, my GPA excluding freshman year is above a 3.9, over a whole point greater than my freshman GPA.

 **Critical and creative thinking are valuable skills in problem-solving.
 Tell us about a time in which you used one or both of these skills to address a